mitexleo/fediroma/docs/docs/installation/migrating_from_source_otp_en.md

 {! installation/otp_vs_from_source.include !}

-In this guide we cover how you can migrate from a from source installation to one using OTP releases.
+In this guide, we cover how you can migrate from a from source installation to one using OTP releases.

 ## Pre-requisites
 You will be running commands as root.
-If you aren't root already, please elevate your priviledges by executing `sudo su`/`su`.
+If you aren't root already, please elevate your privileges by executing `sudo su`/`su`.

 The system needs to have `curl` and `unzip` installed for downloading and unpacking release builds.